How to Become a Speech-Language Pathologist in New Mexico

 • Genetic and developmental factors

-You’ll now enter into a transitional period known as your clinical fellowship year (CFY).
-To become a clinical fellow, you’ll need to apply online through the New Mexico Professional Licensing User System and pay the $50 fee.
-(Note: Paper applications are no longer accepted.)
+To become a clinical fellow, you’ll apply online through the New Mexico Professional Licensing User System and pay a $50 fee.
+Paper applications are no longer accepted.

-The application will require you to complete a jurisprudence examination that consists of true/false questions about the rules and regulations that govern New Mexico SLPs.
-If you need to prepare for the jurisprudence examination, you may review New Mexico’s rules and regulations.
+The application requires you to complete a jurisprudence examination consisting of true/false questions about the rules and regulations governing New Mexico SLPs.
+To prepare, review New Mexico’s rules and regulations.

-Once you’ve completed your CFY, you must complete and upload the Statement of Verification of Postgraduate Supervised Hours through the New Mexico Professional Licensing User System.
+Once you’ve completed your clinical fellowship year, you must submit the Statement of Verification of Postgraduate Supervised Hours through the New Mexico Professional Licensing User System.

 Consider Earning the CCC-SLP Credential

-Step 4.
-Apply for Full Licensure and Begin Practicing as a Speech-Language Pathologist
+Step 4: Apply for Full Licensure and Begin Your Career

-You may choose to pursue a job at the clinic where you completed your clinical fellowship.
-If you enjoyed working with the clinic’s staff and patients, contact your clinical fellowship supervisor to inquire about opportunities for a full-time position.
+You may choose to pursue a full-time position at the clinic where you completed your clinical fellowship.
+If you enjoyed working with the staff and patients, contact your supervisor to inquire about employment opportunities.

-You also may open an independent practice or start a partnership with another licensed SLP.
-An independent practice may be the right choice for you if you want to specialize in a specific patient population or if you wish to treat clients in their homes.
+You may also open an independent practice or start a partnership with another licensed SLP.
+An independent practice is ideal if you want to specialize in a specific patient population or provide in-home services.

 • Children’s Medical Center